strawlab/drosophila_eye_map/README.txt

 This software package concerns the eye-map of `Drosophila melanogaster` made by Erich Buchner during his diplom thesis in 1971.
-This eye map was published in Heisenberg and Wolf (1984).
-These data were digitized from a scan of the photo in the book and coverted to 3D and saved to the included file receptor_directions_buchner71.csv.
+These data were digitized from a high resolution scan of Buchner's figure and coverted to 3D and saved to the included file receptor_directions_buchner71.csv.

 .. figure:: http://code.astraw.com/projects/drosophila_eye_map/download/eye_map_small.gif